Canonical almost complex structures on ACH Einstein manifolds: ACH almost Hermitian structures

-The content of Remark \ref{rem:Theta-tangent-bundles} implies that, if $g$ is smooth up to the boundary (as an ACH metric), then the required smoothness of the components holds for any $\theta$ and any associated $\Phi$.
+Remark \ref{rem:Theta-tangent-bundles} implies that, if $g$ is smooth up to the boundary as an ACH metric, then the required smoothness of the components holds for any $\theta$ and any $\Phi$.
+Simply put, such an ACH metric is a smooth metric of the $\Theta$-tangent bundle.